ericholscher/ericholscher.com/site/blog/2019/sep/19/helping-first-time-conference-attendees-with-welcome-wagon.rst

 -------------------

 One major part of the Welcome Wagon is our `guide`_.
+It acts as documentation on our community, a User Guide for the conference.
-It is a comprehensive set of information that covers:
+It covers:

-* Common asked questions, like "How should I dress?" and "Where is everything?"
+* Common questions, like "How should I dress?" and "Where is everything?"
 * How to plan your time at the conference
 * What is expected of you while you're at the conference
 * Tips and tricks for having the best time at the event

-This is basically a frequently asked questions for the conference itself.
-It answers attendees most common questions *before the event*, making it more explicit what is expected of them and how they can make sure to enjoy themselves.
+We answer attendees most common questions before the event, making it more explicit what is expected of them and how they can make sure to enjoy themselves.
+This reduces anxiety and also makes it more likely that people will have a good first experience with our community.

 .. _guide: https://www.writethedocs.org/conf/portland/2019/welcome-wagon/

 Welcome Wagon Events
 --------------------

-The second major part of the Welcome Wagon is a set of events at the conference.
+The second major part of the Welcome Wagon is a set of events at the conference itself.
-We have a couple people who are the actual humans that are the "Welcome Wagon", and they lead the formal events at the conference.
+We have a team who are the humans that are the "Welcome Wagon", and they lead the events at the conference.
 Their picture is also in the guide to make it easy to find them at the event.

 Currently we do: